Joshua L. Schwartz

 With an unwavering passion for the intersection of law and innovation, Joe focuses on all aspects of patent and trademark law, including prosecution, licensing, litigation, validity and infringement studies, and IP-related business counseling.
 He is a valued member of the Intellectual Property and Litigation practice groups, leveraging his skills and knowledge to assist clients at every stage of their intellectual property journey.

 Joe’s clientele ranges from early-stage startups to established companies, and he is known for developing and commercializing patent portfolios tailored to meet the specific business needs of his clients.
 He works closely with his clients, understanding their goals and helping them navigate the complexities of intellectual property law to protect their innovations and maximize their market advantage.
+Joe also partners with clients to align their intellectual property strategies with long-term business objectives, helping position them for sustained growth and competitive success.

 Throughout his career, Joe has consistently demonstrated his ability to handle a wide range of complex intellectual property cases.
 He brings a meticulous approach to protecting the intellectual property rights of his clients.
 Some notable examples of his work include: